 Beck Laxton worked as a magazine journalist, an information designer, and a user experience architect for a London digital agency before moving into the charity sector…Show More

 Beck Laxton worked as a magazine journalist, an information designer, and a user experience architect for a London digital agency before moving into the charity sector.
 In both online development and print production, her focus is always on user needs: who will be using this and will it work for them?
 Highlights of her career have included manipulating a large database of singing teachers into a usable printed directory; spending eight hours in a room full of lawyers arguing about mortgage terms and conditions; designing a website for new flavours of Magnum based on the seven deadly sins; rewriting the Royal Mail redirection form that she had used when she was a postman; and interviewing (for the same magazine) Chas and Dave and Gillian Weir.

 In her spare time she sings as much as possible, mostly music from the sixteenth century.
 She has sung in many Cambridge choirs over the years, including thirteen years with Cambridge Voices, and now runs the Company of Musicians, organising workshops and concerts.
 She also does historical re-enactments as a medieval minstrel, a Tudor baker and cobbler, and an Edwardian music-hall drag act.
 She plays woodwind and percussion and is currently mastering the pibgorn – an instrument to enjoy at a safe distance.

 Dr Gill Monsell

-(Chair of the Friends of Cambridge Early Music)
+(Chair of the Friends of Cambridge Early Music and Trustee)

 Gill first came to Cambridge in 1969 as a veterinary student at Girton College.
 She sang in several choirs during her six year veterinary course and has maintained a keen interest in early music ever since…Show More